Training and Facilitation

 FAQ: Training and Facilitation Services

-Can a member of the Academy staff join us as a session instructor for classroom or webinar training?
+Can a member of the Academy staff join us as a session instructor for classroom, webinar or conference training?

 Yes.
 Academy instructors have presented partnership and community collaboration training for courses offered at the: